The Impact of Location Based Augmented Reality App And It’s Future

 3. Geolocation data should be added

-Not all SDKs provide mapping feature.
+Not all SDKs provide a mapping feature.
 If it doesn’t, it’s essential to make sure you add in geolocation data.
 Without it, the app won’t work!
-We have already seen that the GPS technology is typically used.
+We have already seen that GPS technology is typically used.
 It’s convenient and it can detect a user’s location anywhere.
 It can, however, consume a lot of energy.
 Location services on iOS and Android will help to activate geolocation on the device.

-Challenges you are going to face when building a Location Based Augmented Reality App:
+Challenges you are going to face when building a Location-Based Augmented Reality App:

 Future Impact of LBAR applications:

-The use location-based markerless augmented reality apps can become a great way of improving traveling experience.
+The use of location-based markerless augmented reality apps can become a great way of improving the traveling experience.
 Hence, now it is widely used particularly in this sphere.
 It helps tourists discover new places and quickly find the most popular sightseeing in a real-time mode using their mobile devices.
-Navigation applications with location-based augmented reality can dramatically improve the effectiveness of navigation system.
+Navigation applications with location-based augmented reality can dramatically improve the effectiveness of navigation systems.
 For instance, a traveler can find the nearest restaurant by simply pointing the camera at the street.

-Our Focus on Location Based Augmented Reality apps:
+Our Focus on Location-Based Augmented Reality apps:

 Some Cool LBAR SDK:

 For sure, building high-quality markerless GPS-based Augmented Reality apps is no piece of cake.
 For an application to be truly entertaining, it has to be accurate and natural.
-Once you understand how the GPS data and Augmented Reality can work together, your application can easily catch eyes.
+Once you understand how GPS data and Augmented Reality can work together, your application can easily catch your eyes.
 Accuracy is what we need to make a reliable Augmented Reality app.